 - The challenge: from “doing stuff” to “creating business and personal Value”

-- Building blocks for a strategy for Value creation (organization and personal)
+- Building blocks for a strategy for Value creation (organisation and personal)

 - Steps to go from Goals to agreed Outcomes and aspirational Impact

-- How to lead and manage, realizing Goals to Outcomes and Impact
+- How to lead and manage, realising Goals to Outcomes and Impact

 - How to translate Value creating aspects in your “way of working” and “enabling and trusted system”